fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/2_variables.md

 b.object_id
 # => 70294044643900
 ```
-The exceptions are __integers, booleans and symbols__, which occupy the same physical space in memory (they are the same objects), even if assigned to different variables:
+The exceptions are __integers, booleans and symbols__, which occupy the same physical space in memory if they have the same value (they are the same objects), even if assigned to different variables:
 ```ruby
 a = 5
 b = 5